 In this assignment, you will work with a few classmates to gather online sources that provide data and propose solutions to a specific social issue.
-Then, as individuals, you will compose a letter or an online petition to send to local, state, and/or national representatives in support of a particular policy or approach.
+Then, as individuals, you will compose a letter to send to local, state, and/or national representatives in support of a particular policy or approach.
 Through this assignment you will sharpen your sociological imagination and, by applying it, you will put into practice sociology's principle that the personal is political.

 There will be three total submissions for this assignment.
-First, your group will submit a draft of the sources to receive feedback from the instructor (10 points).
-Second, your group will re-submit its revised annotated list (10 points).
+First, your group will submit draft annotations of the sources to receive feedback from the instructor or TA (10 points).
+Second, your group will resubmit its revised annotations (10 points).
 Third, you will submit an individual letter or online petition (20 points).

-Extra Credit and Make-Up Assignments
+Extra Credit and Late Assignments